What is Venturing?

 - Peter Sherman is an associate advisor and former youth member of the crew who helps to chaperon nearly every trip.
 He is also a former Marine.

-- Kurt Stevens and his wife, Tammy, joined the crew as associate advisors this year when their son Brayden joined the crew.
+- Kurt Stevens and his wife, Tammy, joined the crew as associate advisors when their son Brayden joined the crew.